-By the time I had more kids, all of my makeup was destroyed by tiny, inquisitive children and I never bothered to replace it.
-Instead, I opted for simple mascara and lip gloss, maybe a little blush now and then.
+By the time I had more kids, all of my makeup was destroyed by tiny, inquisitive children, and I never bothered to replace it.
+Instead, I opted for simple mascara, lip gloss, and maybe a little blush now and then.
 (My skin has never felt better, so I guess that’s a win!)

-Coconut oil is my saving grace (add another to the 101 uses list!).
+Coconut oil is my saving grace (add another to the 101 uses list)!
 I use it for everything.
-And it so happens to make the perfect lip gloss and cheek stain, too.
+And it just so happens to make the perfect lip gloss and cheek stain, too.
 How many commercial blushes or lip glosses are safe enough to eat?
 Exactly.

 DIY Coconut Oil Lip Gloss

-This recipe calls for four ingredients: coconut oil, shea butter, cranberry and beetroot powder.
+This recipe calls for four ingredients: coconut oil, shea butter, cranberry powder, and beetroot powder.
 My local health food store carries both of those powders in the bulk spice and herb section.
 But I’ve also seen the cranberry powder at Whole Foods.

 It’s important to let the mixture cool before transferring to a jar.
 As it cools, the coconut oil and shea butter will solidify.
 The color might separate a little bit from the main mixture.
-As it cooled, I made sure to keep stirring it to keep the color particles suspended and it worked great.
+I made sure to keep stirring while it was cooling down to keep the color particles suspended, and it worked great.

-This cheek stain and gloss will keep for a few months stored in a cool, dry place.
+This cheek stain and gloss will keep for a few months if stored in a cool, dry place.
 The mixture can melt a bit if the room temperature is too hot.
-(Adding beeswax will also help with that if you live in a warm climate or make this during the summer.)
+Adding beeswax will also help with that if you live in a warm climate or make this during the summer.

-DIY: Cranberry Coconut Lip Gloss + Cheek Stain
+DIY Cranberry Coconut Lip Gloss + Cheek Stain

 - Small saucepan